-Installing Certificate Authority-Signed TLS Certificates on an NGINX Web-site
+Installing Certificate Authority-Signed SSL Certificates on an NGINX Web-site

 Before going about the steps shown in this article, you should have considered the reasons, limitations and choices involved in setting up certificates on your web-site.
 Firstly, a self-signed certificate is clearly insufficient for ecommerce.
 It involves no validation of the certificate that your site visitors receive – that certificate could belong to a man-in-the-middle who is decrypting and re-encrypting traffic between the web-browser and the web-server.

 Secondly, are you going to install a domain-validated certificate or an extended validation certificate?
 A domain-validated certificate addresses the security issue mentioned above, thus providing satisfactory security for transactions with customers on your web-site.
 However, when issuing an extended validation certificate, the CA also takes further measures to establish the authenticity of your domain.
 Web browsers will then display your company name or similar information in green text next to a green padlock icon.